-Students wishing to enter one of the various health care professions, other than nursing or pharmacy, may meet the entrance requirements through the Department of Biology.
-Pre- Medical, Pre-Dentistry, and Pre-Veterinary Medicine students often follow the B.S. in biology program selecting courses to meet entrance requirements.
+Students wishing to enter one of the various health care professions, other than nursing, may meet the entrance requirements of those programs through the Department of Biology.
+Pre- Medical, Pre-Dentistry, and Pre- Veterinary Medicine students often follow the B.S. in biology program selecting courses to meet entrance requirements.

-Students interested in allied health programs may choose to meet entrance requirements by proper courseselection under guidance from a departmental advisor.
+Students interested in allied health programs may choose to meet entrance requirements by proper course selection under guidance from a departmental advisor.
 Students must meet the competitive requirements determined by the professional institutions for admission to the programs.